Andreasaarrestad/ethereumTicketSystem/README.md

 formats are efficient but not that user friendly.
 E.g., unix for timestamps.

 TokenID format:
->16 zeros + 160-bit show ID + 48-bit timestamp + 16-bit seat row + 16-bit seat number
+>16 zeros + 16-bit seat number + 16-bit seat row number + 48-bit timestamp + 160-bit show ID

 ## Trading Functionality
 Trading is implemented by letting one person put their token up for sale or trade by